 1. Read the catalog.
 Be sure to read the catalog to understand the requirements of the degree and concentration you are seeking.

 2. Selecting a capstone director.
 Your capstone director should be someone with expertise in the general field you want to study.
-During your first semester, you will be assigned to capstone hours with a faculty member serving as the Capstone Coordinator (for academic year 2021-22, Dr. Jeremy Diem is the Capstone Coordinator).
+During your first semester, you will be assigned to capstone hours with a faculty member serving as the Capstone Coordinator (for academic year 2022-23, Dr. Richard Milligan is the Capstone Coordinator).
 The Capstone Coordinator will help you select courses and think about possible capstone directors.
 If you have not already identified a capstone director through the application process, by your second semester, you should reach out to potential capstone directors.
 Make an appointment with potential directors, ask questions about what projects faculty members have ongoing, and discuss your professional and personal goals.
 You should select a capstone director by the end of your third semester.
 Please note that in some instances, faculty members do not have capacity to take on additional students.
 In our department, we have enough overlapping expertise that if one faculty member does not have capacity, you should be able to find another faculty member who does.
 And if you find that you change your mind on the area you want to study or the person with whom you want to study, it is perfectly acceptable to change capstone directors.
 If you do so, please notify your initial capstone director, your new director, and the Graduate Director.